totalnoMartina/aromatic-experience/README.md

 - Help with documenting deployment was found on this link [How to get started with Git](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository) and inspired by [Catherine Trevor](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository)'s README.md example as well as ideas from Iulia Konovalova and Tim Nelson for making README better in details.

-Also in the last moment, after having dealt with 'staticfiles' numerous times, I had to find out how to render hero images properly an used the example from Catherine Trevor's 'The Marketing Ally's website.
+Also in the last moment, after having dealt with 'staticfiles' numerous times, I had to find out how to render hero images properly an used the example from Catherine Trevor's 'The Marketing Ally's [repository](https://github.com/CatherineTrevor/the_marketing_ally).